-Gasoline distributors must report and remit the gasoline use tax due using INTIME.
+Qualified gasoline distributors must report and remit the Gasoline Use Tax due using INTIME.
 Customers submitting files larger than 10 MB must upload via Bulk SFTP (Secure File Transfer Protocol).
 More information is available in the INTIME User Guide for Fuel Tax Customers.

-The GT-103 must be filed semimonthly to remit the gasoline use tax, as follows:
+Form GT-103 must be filed semimonthly to remit the Gasoline Use Tax as follows: